tmax818/cpp_crash_course/GLOSSARY.md

 behavior
 : the verbs of an object

+conditional statements
+: allow you to make decisions in programs

 console application
 : a program that you can run from the command line.